bsilverthorn/maccarone/README.md

 Maccarone: use English in your Python 🍝
 ========================================

-Maccarone is an experimental tool that lets you write only the bits of Python that actually matter.
+Maccarone is an experimental tool that lets you write lines of English instead of Python in your Python source code.
 It looks like this:

 ```python
 def add_two_numbers(x, y):